9SMTM6/mcmc-demo/README.md

 # TODO:

-## Current prograss blockers:
+## Current progress blockers:

-* wgpu pipeline-overridable constants are not supported on glsl-out
+* [Fixedish, still needs search-replace code] wgpu pipeline-overridable constants are not supported on glsl-out
   * but that is required via https://github.com/gfx-rs/wgpu/blob/7b4cbc26192d6d56a31f8e67769e656a6627b222/wgpu/Cargo.toml#L148C1-L151C20 (maybe removable via patch?)
   * issue: https://github.com/gfx-rs/wgpu/issues/3514
   * this is what I considered for the compute shader to set the compute_group dimensions.